pbedn/django-language-school/README.md

 Stack: Django 2.1, Python 3.6.

 ### Frontend
-Frontend is as simple as it can be, just for demo purpouses, and not for production.
+Frontend is as simple as it can be, just for demo purposes, and not for production.

-Stack: Django Templates, Skeleton CSS framework.
+Stack: Django Templates, Bootstrap 4.

 ### Deployment
 Connected with CircleCI for continuous integration